-It is worthwhile to note that areas of Bangkok register much higher on the scale, and much higher.
-It does depend where you are.
+It is worthwhile to note that some areas of Bangkok register much higher on the scale than others.
+The level of pollution does depend on where you are.

-When we look at Bangkok PM10 levels vs. other major cities, Bangkok (overall) is quite moderate in the grander scheme of things.
-This correlates with the first Bangkok AQI graph above, but provides further evidence that it is the PM 2.5 in Bangkok that should concern us most.
+When we look at Bangkok PM10 levels vs. other major cities, Bangkok (overall) is moderate when compared on a global scale, but it is the PM2.5 level in Bangkok that should concern us most.
 However, PM 2.5 is widely unreported.

 What's the AQI in Popular Beach Locations?

-Areas around Chonburi and Pattaya registered at a very high 112, which is definitely considered ‘unhealthy’ for sensitive groups.
+Areas around Chonburi and Pattaya registered at between 110-165 (with PM 2.5) , which is considered ‘unhealthy’ for sensitive groups.

-For comparison’s sake, I also looked into the AQIs of New York, Berlin and Rome and found some surprising results.
+For comparison’s sake, I also looked into the AQIs of New York, Berlin, London and Rome:

 How Polluted is Chiang Mai?

-Another huge contributor to Thailand’s air pollution is its frequent practice of agricultural burning.
-This has a debilitating effect in Northern Thailand, which is home to many agricultural regions, as well as the urban hub of Chiang Mai.
+A huge contributor to Thailand’s air pollution is its frequent practice of agricultural burning.
+This has had a debilitating effect on the air in Northern Thailand, which is home to many agricultural regions, as well as the urban hub of Chiang Mai.

 In the Spring months, from February to May, farmers enthusiastically burn fields to make room for new crops, pushing the amount of particulate matter in the air to unacceptable and unsafe levels (> 120 μg/m3).

-As farmers continue to burn, haze from Chiang Mai’s agricultural regions, transboundary haze from Myanmar and haze from Indonesia all combine to create the perfect storm for residents of Northern Thailand, who report an increase in hospital visits, respiratory issues, pneumonia and asthma cases.
+As farmers continue to burn, haze from Chiang Mai’s agricultural regions, and transboundary haze from Myanmar and Indonesia, all combine to create the perfect storm for residents of Northern Thailand, who report an increase in hospital visits, respiratory issues, pneumonia and asthma cases.